badolsmito/projtmpl/README.md

 # ProjTmpl

 ProjTmpl is a tool that allows the quick and easy set up of projects using an easy-to-configure TOML file for templates.
+You can create your own templates by adding a table with the name that you wish to use and add the variables found in default
+and change their values.
+To use your template, simply pass its name as an argument when using ProjTmpl.

 ## Dependencies